Zetosoft/ZetoEngine2D/README.md

  - *engine.performWithDelay(delay, listener, iterations = 1)* Calls a function after a delay in milliseconds, returns a timer object
  - *engine.cancelTimer(timer)* Cancels a timer created with performWithDelay
- - *engine.getImageFill(id)* Returns an image fill object, to be used with engine objects that have the `fill` property
+ - *engine.getImageFill(id, pattern, repeat = 'repeat')* Returns an image fill object, to be used with engine objects that have the `fill` property.
+The pattern can be `repeat`, `repeat-x`, `repeat-y`, `no-repeat`.
+The fill object has the following properties:
+   - *fill.x* The x position of the fill
+   - *fill.y* The y position of the fill
+   - *fill.xScale* The x scale of the fill
+   - *fill.yScale* The y scale of the fill
+   - *fill.rotation* The rotation of the fill
  - *engine.getData(id)* Returns a data object, loaded previously with the `loadAssets` function, used to load JSON data, and can be used to create particle emitters
  - *engine.async playAudio(id, volume = 1, time = 0, loop = false, onComplete = false)* Plays an audio file, returns an audio object
  - *engine.loadAssets(images, audio, data, onComplete, onProgress)* Loads assets, calls onComplete when all assets are loaded, and onProgress while assets are loading, use along with the `create` `event.complete` and `event.progress` functions